 Born into slavery in Georgia in 1848, Susan Baker King Taylor went to live with her free grandmother in Savannah where her secret education by teachers and tutors defied laws prohibiting formal education for African Americans.

 After escaping slavery with her uncle and others, she joined hundreds of formerly enslaved refugees at Union-occupied St. Simons Island off Georgia’s southern coast.
-At just 14 years old, she became the first black teacher to openly educate African Americans in Georgia.
+At just 14 years old, she became the first Black teacher to openly educate African Americans in Georgia.

-She married Edward King, a black officer in the 33rd United States Colored Infantry Regiment.
+She married Edward King, a Black officer in the 33rd United States Colored Infantry Regiment.
 When she wasn’t working as a nurse or laundress for them, she taught soldiers to read and write and “learned to handle a musket very well…and could shoot straight and often hit the target,” she wrote in her memoirs.

-While working as a nurse at a hospital for African American soldiers in Beaumont, South Carolina, she met and worked with Clara Barton, the pioneering nurse and humanitarian who would establish the American Red Cross.
+While working as a nurse at a hospital for African American soldiers in Beaufort, South Carolina, she met and worked with Clara Barton, the pioneering nurse and humanitarian who would establish the American Red Cross.
 After the war, Taylor and her husband moved to Savannah and opened a school for African American children in 1866.
 When he died and the school failed, she took a job as a domestic servant with a wealthy family, with whom she moved to Boston.

 In 1902, Taylor became the first and only African American woman to write a memoir about her experiences in the Civil War, Reminiscences of My Life in Camp with the 33d United States Colored Troops, Late 1st S.C.
 Volunteers.
-She wrote of the persistent racism decades after the conflict, but reflected on a glorious time of the fight for freedom.
+She wrote of the persistent racism decades after the conflict but reflected on a glorious time of the fight for freedom.